tasket/Qubes-VM-hardening/README.md

   * Standalone VMs.
 Plain `vm-boot-protect` makes more sense for these.
   * Non-Linux VMs (currently unsupported for any mode)

+### Example configs

+Some usefull configurations have been supplied in /etc/default/vms:

+  * vm-boot-tag-network: Contains a whitelist for Network Manager connections and the module blacklist which is often used with network interfaces in Qubes.
+By default, this config also activates for any VM named 'sys-net'.
+  * vm-boot-tag-qhome: Quarrantines /home in addition to the /rw system dirs.
+Useful for 'sys-usb' and DispVM-like functionality.
+  * vm-boot-tag-ibrowse: Preserves Firefox bookmarks while quarantining the rest of /home folder.
+(To preserve pre-existing bookmarks, existing Firefox profile folder must be renamed to "profile.default" before activating this tag.)

 ### Scope and Limitations

    The *vm-boot-protect* concept enhances the guest operating system's own defenses by using the *root volume non-persistence* provided by the Qubes template system; thus a relatively pristine startup state may be achieved if the *private* volume is brought online in a controlled manner.
 Protecting the init/autostart files should result in Qubes template-based VMs that boot 'cleanly' with much less chance of being affected by malware initially.
 Even if malware persists in a VM, it should be possible to run other apps and terminals without interference if the malware has not escalated to root (admittedly, a big 'if').

    Conversely, attacks which damage/exploit the Ext4 private filesystem itself or quickly re-exploit network vulnerabilities could conceivably still persist at startup.
 Further, repeated running of some apps such as Firefox, Chrome, LibreOffice, PDF viewers, online games, etc. may reactivate malware; this is not only because of the complexity of the formats handled by such apps, but also because of settings contained in javascript or which specify commands to be executed by the app.
 Therefore, setting apps to autostart can diminish protection of the startup environment.

    Note that as vulnerabilities are patched via system updates, malware that used those vulns to gain entry may cease to function without the kind of loopholes that *vm-boot-protect* closes.

 ### Notes

-   * The /rw/home directory can be added to `privdirs` so it is quarrantined much like /rw/config, /rw/binddirs and /rw/usrlocal.
-The easiest way to configure this is to define `privdirs_add=/rw/home` in an rc file or a drop-in for the vm-boot-protect.service.
-But in the case of /rw/home, the /rw/home/user folder will be repopulated automatically from OS defaults (usually in /etc/skel) before whitelists are applied.
-For an example, see the `ibrowse` tag which quarrantines home while whitelisting Firefox bookmarks.
+   * The /rw/home directory can be added to `privdirs` so it is quarrantined much like the other /rw dirs.
+The easiest way to configure this is to define `privdirs_add=/rw/home` in an rc file; see 'qhome.rc' for an exmaple.

    * A bug in v0.8.4 will erase anything in '/etc/default/vms' when booting into the template.
 For proper future operation with sys-net or other VMs you may have customized in that path, updating Qubes-VM-hardening